surma/surma.dev/content/things/portrait-mode.md

 <figure>
   <img src="./portrait-mode.jpg" width="1280" height="960">
   <figcaption>
-    Left: Picture taken in “portrait mode” on a Pixel 5.<br>
-    Right: The same picture with Photoshop’s “Find Edges” filter applied.
+    Picture taken in “portrait mode” on a Pixel 5.
+The “Find Edges” shows how abrupt the background blur sets in.
   </figcaption>
 </figure>